gordonwatts/hep-programming-hints/plan-servicex.md

 The xAOD is arranged in collections (jets, tracks, muons, electrons, photons, vertices, etc.).
 In this phase you must identify all the collections, and the specific data from each collection, required.

-While servicex is capable of complex operations, we want to keep this simple (as long as we can reduce the amount of data we need to pull).
+Notes:

+* Servicex is capable of complex operations, don't do anything beyond filtering
+* Units: At the end of this step everything should be in units of GeV for energy, momentum, etc., and distance measurements should be in meters.

 Here is an example output: